JosephUz/juof/README.md

 * `tags`: Object of tags.

-* `scope`:  Object that is defined a field by key into or bound object to function.
+* `scope`:  Object that is defined a field by function name into or bound object to function.

+* `name`: Original function name.

 * `query`: String query of tags.